-With the approval of medical marijuana in an increasing number of states in the U.S., as well as its recent legalization for both medicinal and recreational use in Canada, so-called “cannabis stocks” are experiencing a surge of popularity in the market.
-Cannabis stocks refer to companies that sell both medicinal marijuana and recreational weed.
+With the approval of medical marijuana in an increasing number of states in the U.S., as well as its recent legalization for both medicinal and recreational use in Canada, cannabis stocks are experiencing a surge of popularity in the market.
+These refer to cannabis companies that sell both medicinal marijuana and recreational weed.
 As the leading players in the cannabis industry continue to work towards eliminating legal barriers for the market, investor interest in this segment continues to increase.

 The United States’ neighbor to the north, Canada, recently legalized marijuana.
 On October 17, 2018, a measure advanced by the Canadian Parliament legalized the recreational use of cannabis, opening the door to a variety of Canadian marijuana companies’ success.
 Whether the United States will follow suit and decriminalize the psychoactive substance remains unknown, but what is certain is that cannabis stocks have taken hold on the stock market and show no signs of slowing down.
 Read on to learn more about some up-and-coming Canadian cannabis firms, their chances at operating in the United States, and a new agreement between the state of New York and the cannabis company Canopy Growth Corp (Ticker Symbol: WEED).